dylanramdhan/dylanramdhan/README.md

 # ✌🏽👨🏽‍💻 Hey, I'm Dylan!
 ## Welcome to my GitHub page!
 My name is Dylan and I'm currently a junior, majoring in Computer Engineering, minoring in Computer Science at Boston University!
-My love and interest in both hardware and software grows exponentially as I learn new skills.
+My love and interest in both hardware and software grows exponentially as I learn new skills from various projects.
 These can be seen in my projects that I make.
 Feel free to check out some of my projects in my repos!

 📍 Boston, MA <br>
 👨🏽‍🎓 Computer Engineering, minoring in Computer Science (Junior) <br>